znsio/specmatic-documentation/documentation/getting_started_programmatically.md

 Let us take a closer look at the above test.
 * The objective of this test is to help us build a PetStoreConsumer (API Client) class.
-* The setUP and tearDown methods are responsible for starting a Specmatic Stub server (based on the service.spec) and stopping it respectively.
+* The setUP and tearDown methods are responsible for starting a Specmatic Stub server (based on the service.yaml) and stopping it respectively.
 * In the setUP section, we pass the expectation json file to the stub.
 This tells it to expect a call to /pets/10, to which it must return the given pet info.
 * The assert section verifies that PetStoreConsumer is able to translate the response to Pet object